University of Tasmania: What it's really like

 What is the University of Tasmania?

-Fun fact: Tasmania as an island is run on 100% renewable energy, so students who study here can research this renewable energy technology or work with this as part of a placement during their studies!
+Fun fact: Tasmania as an island is run on 100% renewable energy.
+So students who study here can research this renewable energy technology or work with this as part of a placement during their studies!

 Why apply to the University of Tasmania?